njii-comet-2024/WARDEN/README.md

 **Drone Raspberry Pi:** Runs `droneToCentral.py` to transmit digital drone video to Central Raspberry Pi.

 **Drone VTX:** Transmits analog drone video at a specific frequency for Central Raspberry Pi to receive.

 ---

-## Goals

-- Communicate with both the ground and air vehicles to control them.
-- Receive video feed from both the ground and air vehicles.
-- Extend the Wi-Fi range using the drone after the rover has lost connection.

----